 Of course, there are plenty of other online sources that can help sustain recovery.
 These include blogs, social media communities and forums.
 It’s worthwhile to ask others in recovery what they use to help them stay sober.
 You’ll likely get some good advice.

-Utilizing The Web To Enhance Your Recovery
+Utilizing the Web to Enhance Your Recovery

-Though the exchange of information is at the heart of the Internet, it’s the ability to connect people and share solutions and ideas that makes the web such a valuable tool for recovery.
+Although the exchange of information is at the heart of the Internet, it’s the ability to connect people and share solutions and ideas that makes the web such a valuable tool for recovery.
 For centuries, people who struggled with addiction were isolated in shame and ignorance.
 Because addiction was viewed as a scourge, addicts were ostracized and belittled.
 But the web has changed all that.